Laura Kuenssberg: Awards

 In November 2016, Kuenssberg was awarded Broadcaster of the Year by the Political Studies Association.
 The prize was in recognition of her contribution to the public understanding of politics, especially surrounding the June 2016 EU Referendum and subsequent developments.

 At the British Journalism Awards organised by Press Gazette in December 2016, Kuenssberg received the Journalist of the Year award.
 "Kuenssberg deserves this prize for the sheer volume and scope of reporting on some of the biggest changes ever in British politics" said the judges, pointing especially to her coverage of the EU membership referendum and its aftermath.

 Kuenssberg was named in the Evening Standard's 2019 list of the top 20 'most influential Londoners'.

 Personal life

 Kuenssberg is married to James Kelly, a management consultant.
-They formerly lived in Mile End, London.
+The couple reside in East London and have no children.